KentDenverSchool/hashtable-Timi457/README.md

 Write a driver to test all methods.

 ## Extra credit:+2 (code)
-Design your own hash function (don't copy/pasta from another site) for your HashTable, and then write a driver that inputs random key value pairs and then analyses the 'quality' of the hash function (the number of collisions, uniformity of distribution or other useful metric).
+Design your own hash function (don't copy/pasta from another site) for your HashTable1, and then write a driver that inputs random key value pairs and then analyses the 'quality' of the hash function (the number of collisions, uniformity of distribution or other useful metric).